 - The AeroVac filter found in Roomba 650 handles quite adequately hair, pet fur, lint and carpet fuzz, but not as well as AeroForce High Efficency filters do.

 - Roomba 860 is equipped with an AeroForce High Efficency filter that can capture 99% of allergens, pollen, and particles as small as 10 microns.

-The tangle free debris extractors found on Roomba 860 grab and break down debris, eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates airflow, sucking in more debris.
+The tangle-free brushes (also known as debris extractors) found on Roomba 860 grab and break down debris, eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates airflow, sucking in more debris.

 Scheduling can be pre-set up to 7 times per week.
 The robot starts vacuuming as soon as the scheduled time is reached.

 When batteries run low, all Roomba robots return to their Home Base to dock and recharge.

 Note that both robots need to be restarted by pressing the CLEAN button after they recharge themselves at their Home Base (unless of course they had been previously scheduled to restart at a later time).

 Both robots are equipped with a Home button that can be pressed to send the robot to dock at its Home Base.
 Of course, the robot will also go by itself automatically to its Home Base when battery runs low to recharge.

 All Roomba robots cab be asked to spot clean.
 When spot clean is invoked, the robot will spiral approximately 3 feet in diameter and then spiral back to where it started for an intense, localized clean for those quick fixes.